-Charles W. Mchugh
+Charles W. McHugh

-5775 US West Highway 10
+5775 Highway 10 West

-Contact Charles W. Mchugh
+Contact Charles W. McHugh

 Current research is focused in the following areas of interest.
 1. Mountain Pine Beetle mortality and the effect on fire behavior.
 2. Climate change and its effect on fire danger and fire occurrence.
 3. Trends and use of large air tankers in fire suppression.
 4. Landscape level fuels treatment and their effect on changing fire spread and fire behavior.
 5. Historical burn probabilities and fire return intervals compared to contemporary burn rates across the US.
 6. I am also heavily involved in technology transfer and training of wildland fire managers in the use of appliacations developed at the Fire Lab.